 Around the house are Holst’s original gramophone, photographs and even the piano where he composed his most famous work The Planets in 1916.
 He started composing at the age of 12 but music was in his blood, with three generations of musicians coming before him.

-At Christmas the parlour is decorated with a beautiful Christmas tree and there are special events like a Victorian puppet show (17 December), children’s crafts drop-in day (20 December) and you can see the museum lit by candlelight on 21 December as it would’ve been in Holst’s day.
+At Christmas the parlour is decorated with a beautiful Christmas tree and there are special events like a Victorian Christmas Day (9 December), a recital of In the Bleak Midwinter (20 December) and the museum is lit by candlelight as it would’ve been in Holst’s day on 21 December.

-Another way to time travel in Cheltenham at Christmas is with a guided history tour, which can be tailored to your interests – from festive traditions to famous residents.
+Another way to time travel in Cheltenham at Christmas is with a guided history tour, which can be tailored to your interests – whether that’s festive traditions or famous residents.

 Our walking tour with Blue Badge Guide Anne Bartlett started at the refurbished Wilson museum and gallery, where we headed to the archives to learn about local hero Edward Wilson – the artist, doctor, naturalist and explorer born in Cheltenham who died on Scott’s expedition to the Antarctic.